Hello, Nice to Meet You!

 A fen is a type of wetland that contains unique conditions for rare symbiotic biodiversity.
 In some old English folklore, there are stories of people wading through the fens to fight monsters, representing the strength of the human spirit.
 More generally, wetlands can be seen to represent resiliency, transition, and transformation.

 A fir tree is a coniferous tree that grows in abundance here in Washington State.
-Due to their evergreen nature, they have come to represent hope and prosperity, reminding us of the return of spring as we move through winter.
+Unlike some other trees, they don’t lose their needles.
+Due to their evergreen nature, they have come to represent hope and prosperity, reminding us of the return of spring as we move through cold winter months.

 I chose this name for my practice to highlight themes that so often come up in therapy.
 As we navigate hardship, we must cultivate and hold onto hope, and remember our strengths as we transform into a new phase of being.

 I obtained a Bachelor of Arts in Psychology from the University of Washington, with a minor in Diversity Studies.
-After graduation, I volunteered with Crisis Connections and Lifeline as a phone support worker.
+After graduation, I volunteered with Crisis Connections and the National Suicide and Crisis Lifeline as a phone support worker.
 Later, I returned to school at Pacific Lutheran University to earn my Master of Arts in Marriage and Family Therapy.

 I was a clinical intern at both the Couple and Family Therapy Center and Affordable Counseling Center.
 I worked with individuals, couples, and families of various backgrounds addressing a wide array of issues.
+I got to work with children, teens, and adults.
 During my training I developed my approach that emphasizes collaboration, highlights strengths, and creates an authentic therapeutic relationship.